Stanley-enumahh/Stanley-enumahh/README.md

-- 👋 Hi, I’m @Stanley-enumahh
-- Web developer
+- Full stack Web developer
 - React | | Next js
 - 💞️ I’m looking to collaborate with like minds